5 Amazing Health Benefits of Himalayan Salt Lamps

 There’s one thing you can never have too much of, and that’s a good night’s sleep.
 Though some of the other health benefits of salt lamps are under debate, no one can deny that when it comes to getting a better shut eye, you can definitely use Himalayan salt lamps for sleep.

 But, the benefits don’t come from the lamp’s ‘moisture sucking’ properties, but instead from salt lamps colour properties.
-Salt lamps emit a warm, soft, orangish light when turned on, this is because of their natural crystal structure.
+Salt lamps emit a warm, soft, orangish light when turned on, this is because of their mineral composition (which includes iron oxide - aka rust).

 This ‘pink red’ colour profile is good for sleep; it helps people sleep faster and better.
 That’s why salt lamps actually make great night lights as well.
-We sell a salt lamp nightlight that you can plug straight into the socket of your bedroom.
+But beware!
+Many sellers offer a wall plug-in salt lamp night light, however that product is electrically unsafe and dangerous!
+We recommend a regular salt lamp, with a dimmer switch so you can dim the brightness right down when you're about to sleep.

 Many of the electronic devices we now use like smart phones and computers emit a blue light frequency that research has shown has a negative effect on our sleep.
 It interferes with our hormones and disrupts our natural sleep cycle.

 Having a salt lamp alone can’t fully counteract this, we need to limit our screen staring as much as we can.
-But, having a salt lamp will go a long way to balance this problem, since the light from salt lamps has ZERO of the blue light it essentially cleanses our visual field from all these harmful blue light and brings us back to something we are naturally more adapted to, the amber hue of a campfire.
+But, having a salt lamp will brings us back to something we are naturally more adapted to since caveman times, the amber hue of a campfire.

 Some of the most common issues of sleep like restlessness, insomnia or waking up too easily are things that salt lamps can help reduce.
-Sleep apnoea and snoring, both of which can be caused by shallow sleep can also be helped by pink salt lamps.
+Some people have even reported reduced snoring after using a pink salt lamp.

 5. Himalayan salt lamps and skin benefits